share this post

 • Cut out the ends of the zucchini.

 • Place the zucchini on your spiralizer.
-If the length of your zucchini doesn't fit the spiralizer, cut the zucchini in half and spiralize half piece at a time.
+If the length of your zucchini doesn't fit the spiralizer, cut the zucchini in half and spiralize half a piece at a time.

 • Set aside on a plate while you are making the sunflower seed pesto.